aragit/aragit/README.md

-# 👁️ Perception Systems — Structure Extraction from the Real World
+# 👁️ Perception Systems — Data Extraction from the Real World

 ### *Systems that convert unstructured text, images, motion, and clinical streams into machine-readable representations.*